nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 Sometimes when reading bullet points to projects and work you have no familiarity with it can be difficult to understand what the thing actually is.
 Some bullet points read like a list of tech words with no meaning.
 You don't have to follow this exactly, but I think some description of what the code is and what it solves can be fantastic

+## There are Two Wolves inside your Resume

 ## Github

 You should list your Github on your resume and your Github needs to be at least decent.